-Drymen to Rowardennan: 14 miles, takes you through Balmaha on the east side of Loch Lomond.
-You can get some refreshments at Balmaha and Rowardennan, and accommodation is available in Balmaha, Milarrochy, Sallochy and Rowardennan.
+Drymen to Rowardennan: This 14 mile stretch takes you through Balmaha on the east side of Loch Lomond.
+You can get some refreshments at Balmaha and Rowardennan.
+Accommodation is available in Balmaha, Milarrochy, Sallochy and Rowardennan.

 Rowardennan to Inverarnan: 14 miles, and it will take you through Inversnaid.
-You’ll find refreshments at Inversnaid and Inverarnan, and accommodation in Ardlui, at the top of Loch Lomond, and Inverarnan, a bit further on.
+You’ll find refreshments at Inversnaid, Inverarnan, and accommodation in Ardlui, at the top of Loch Lomond, and Inverarnan, a bit further on.

-Inverarnan to Tyndrum : 13 miles, going through Crianlarich, where you’ll find refreshments.
+Inverarnan to Tyndrum : 13 miles, taking you through Crianlarich, a popular stop for refreshments.
 There’s accommodation in Strathfillan and Tyndrum.

 Tyndrum to Kingshouse: 19 miles.
 This is the longest walk on the route, which will take you through Bridge of Orchy and Inveroran.
-Refreshments and accommodation are at Bridge of Orchy, Inveroran and Kingshouse.
+Your refreshments and accommodation will be at Bridge of Orchy, Inveroran and Kingshouse.

 Kingshouse to Kinlochleven: You only have 9 miles to cover on this part of the walk, and there’s refreshments and accommodation at Kinlochleven.

 Kinlochleven to Fort William: This takes you on the last stretch and it’s 14 miles.
-You’re on the home straight now, and after a steep climb out of Kinlochleven, the welcome sight of refreshments and accommodation greet you at Fort William.
+You’re on the home straight now, and after a steep climb out of Kinlochleven, you’ll have the welcome sight of refreshments and accommodation greet you at Fort William.

 You’re one of over 50,000 people who travel here from all over the world each year to do this walk.
 Now, after you’ve rested, if you’re feeling up to it, you could tackle the famous Ben Nevis, or even go monster hunting on Loch Ness if you fancy it.

-Buy Train Tickets – Search train timetables and prices, and save up to 65% when you buy in advance for rail travel Scotland, UK and Eurostar.
+Buy Train Tickets – Search train timetables and prices, and save up to 65% when you buy tickets in advance for rail travel Scotland, UK and Eurostar.